typestack/class-transformer/README.md

 ```

 This will skip all properties that start with `_` prefix.
-You can pass any number of prefixes and all properties that begin with these prefixes will be ignored.
+You can pass any number of prefixes, and all properties that begin with these prefixes will be ignored.
 For example:

 ```typescript